• Skip to primary navigation

 The topping is made with slices of frozen dough layered over the thinly sliced apples.
 Using frozen slices of dough leads to a crispier topping.

 This Swedish Apple Pie recipe is adapted from a recipe from a family friend.
-It always made it to the dinner table at my husband’s Thanksgivings growing up, and it’s a favorite of his to this day.
+It always made it to the dinner table at my husband’s Thanksgiving growing up, and it’s a favorite of his to this day.
 We like to make it around the holidays, but I’ve tweaked the recipe just a bit, adjusting a few of the ingredients.

 Great for New and Experienced Bakers